19 Meghalaya Travel Tips That'll Save You From the Rookie Mistakes

 6. Pack Rain Gear Even in "Dry" Season

-This is the single most important tip on this list.
-Meghalaya receives some of the highest rainfall on Earth.
-Even in November and December — the "dry" months — sudden showers come without warning.
-I watched a cloudless sky turn into a downpour in 15 minutes.
+This is the single most important tip on the list.
+Meghalaya catches some of the highest rainfall on Earth.
+Even in November and December — the "dry" months — sudden showers arrive without warning.
+A cloudless sky here can turn into a downpour in 15 minutes.

 Pack a quality rain jacket (not a poncho — ponchos fail in wind).
-Waterproof bag covers for your backpack.
-Quick-dry clothing.
-And — this is critical — waterproof your phone somehow.
+Bring waterproof covers for your backpack, quick-dry clothing, and — this part is critical — a way to waterproof your phone.

 7. The Nongriat Trek Requires Real Shoes

-Flip-flops on 3,500 wet stone steps is how you end up in Shillong hospital.
+Flip-flops on 3,500 wet stone steps is how travelers end up in a Shillong hospital.
 Waterproof trekking shoes with ankle support are essential.
-The steps are uneven, covered in moss, and genuinely treacherous when wet.
-I saw someone slip and twist their ankle on step 400.
-They had to climb back up injured.
+The steps run uneven, moss-covered, and genuinely treacherous when wet.
+A slip near step 400 means climbing back up injured — don't let that be you.

 8. Layer for Temperature Swings

 Shillong sits at 1,496 meters.
-Mornings can be 5-8°C in December-January.
-By midday, it's 15-20°C. The lowland areas (Dawki, Nongriat) are warmer and more humid.
-Pack layers you can add and remove quickly.
+Mornings can drop to 5-8°C in December-January.
+By midday, it's 15-20°C. The lowland areas (Dawki, Nongriat) run warmer and more humid.
+Pack layers you can add and shed quickly.

 The Root Bridge Trek